MrBubune/web-tech-midsem/readme/graph.md

 This code snippet is creating a Doughnut Chart using the Chart.js library, which is a popular JavaScript library for creating interactive and customizable charts.
 Let's break down the code step by step:

+## What is Chart.Js
+Chart.js is a popular JavaScript library for creating interactive and visually appealing charts and graphs on the web.
+It provides a simple yet powerful way to visualize data in various formats, such as line charts, bar charts, pie charts, doughnut charts, radar charts, and more.
+Key features and concepts in Chart.js:

+1. **Chart Types:**
+   - Chart.js supports a variety of chart types, including:
+     - **Line Chart:** Shows data points connected by straight lines.
+     - **Bar Chart:** Represents data using rectangular bars.
+     - **Radar Chart:** Displays data points on spokes emanating from the center.
+     - **Doughnut and Pie Charts:** Circular charts representing data in segments.
+     - **Polar Area Chart:** Similar to a pie chart but displayed in a polar coordinate system.
+     - **Bubble Chart:** Visualizes data using bubbles of varying sizes.
+     - **Scatter Plot:** Displays individual data points without connecting lines.

+2. **Easy Integration:**
+   - Chart.js is easy to integrate into web projects.
+It requires a canvas element to render the chart, making it compatible with HTML5.

+3. **Responsive Design:**
+   - Charts created with Chart.js can be made responsive, adapting to different screen sizes and devices.

+4. **Customization:**
+   - Users can customize various aspects of the charts, including colors, fonts, tooltips, and animation effects.
+Chart.js provides a high level of flexibility to meet specific design requirements.

+5. **Tooltips and Interactivity:**
+   - Charts can display tooltips that provide additional information when users hover over data points.
+Interactive features, such as click events and hover effects, enhance the user experience.

+6. **Animations:**
+   - Chart.js includes built-in animations that provide a smooth transition when rendering or updating data.
+Animations can be configured and customized based on the application's needs.

+7. **Data Binding:**
+   - Charts are data-driven, and Chart.js supports dynamic data binding.
+You can update the chart by modifying the underlying data, making it suitable for real-time data visualization.

+8. **Plugins:**
+   - Chart.js has a plugin system that allows developers to extend its functionality.
+This enables the integration of additional features and custom chart types.

+9. **Documentation and Community:**
+   - Chart.js is well-documented, making it easy for developers to get started.
+The library has an active community, and there are many resources, tutorials, and examples available online.

+10. **Compatibility:**
+    - Chart.js works across modern web browsers and is compatible with major frameworks like Angular, React, and Vue.js.

+## How it is used to create graphs in the website

 1. **Canvas Setup:**
    ```javascript
    var doughnutCtx = document.getElementById('doughnutChart').getContext('2d');